issp-center-dev/dsqss/doc/en/dla/users-manual/output.rst

 *****************
 Main results are written in a file with the name specified by ``outfile`` keyword in the input parameter file.

+NOTICE: In general, Monte Carlo simulations have systematic errors of :math:`O(1/N)` with respect to the number of samples :math:`N` (``nmcs``) for the expectation values including nonlinear functions of the sample average like the specific heat and the susceptibility.
+For example, in the region where the specific heat becomes very small, e.g., in the low-temperature region below the energy gap, the calculated value may be negative.
+For precise analysis, we need to take into account not only the statistical errors but also the systematic errors.

 ``sign``
   The sign of the weights.